jonascarpay/apecs/examples/Shmup.md

 instance Component Bullet where type Storage Bullet = Map Bullet
 ```

-Particle is also used to tag an entity, but unlike Target and Bullet,
+`Particle` is also used to tag an entity, but unlike `Target` and
-also includes a color and a remaining life span (in seconds).
+`Bullet`, also includes a color and a remaining life span (in seconds).

 ```haskell
 data Particle = Particle Color Double deriving Show instance Component Particle where type Storage Particle = Map Particle
 ```

-Player is unit type, but instead of storing it in a Map, we use a
+`Player` is unit type, but instead of storing it in a `Map`, we use a
-Unique.
-A Unique is a Map that will only hold a single component; if we
+`Unique`.
+A `Unique` is a `Map` that will only hold a single component;
-assign Player to entity 3 and then to entity 4, only entity 4 will have
+if we assign `Player` to entity 3 and then to entity 4, only entity 4
-a Player.
-This enforces that there is only ever one player at the store
+will have a `Player`.
+This enforces that there is only ever one player
-level, and the first example of how a store can change the behavior of a
+at the store level, and the first example of how a store can change the
-component.
+behavior of a component.

 ```haskell
 data Player = Player deriving Show instance Component Player where type Storage Player = Unique Player
 ```

-The third store we will use is Global, used to model global variables.
+The third store we will use is `Global`, used to model global variables.
-Global stores also hold a single component, but unlike Unique, that
+`Global` stores also hold a single component, but unlike `Unique`, that
 component does not belong to any particular entity.
-Instead, a Global
+Instead, a `Global`
 store will always yield its component, regardless of the entity it is
 queried for.
 This means that we can use both `get 0` and `get 123` to
-retrieve a global component.
-We generally make it explicit that we’re
-reading a global by using the entity `global`, as we will see later.
+retrieve a global component, but usually we just do `get global`.
 The
 initial value of a global will be drawn from that component’s Monoid
 instance, as this is the most unambiguous way of defining a default
 value in Haskell.

-Score keeps the score, and Time the total elapsed time.
+`Score` keeps the score, and `Time` the total elapsed time.

 ```haskell
 newtype Score = Score Int deriving Show